 Waste is suffocating the Mediterranean Sea

 The Mediterranean Sea has a big problem.
 It is becoming more polluted at an alarming rate.
-The culprit is well known.
+We well know the culprit.
 It is plastic, which forms 95% of the waste in the sea and on the beaches.
 Most of this waste is from Turkey and Spain, followed by Italy, Egypt, and France.

 A mountain formed by wet wipes

 Not only are the oceans suffering from plastic pollution, but it also happens in the Mediterranean Sea.
 Recently I read in the Spanish newspaper that on the Costa del Sol, in the south of Spain just off the town of Nerja, the seabed is a rubbish dump.

 The environmentalists have repeatedly complained to the police about irregularities in effluent treatments in the cities of Nerja and also Coin.
 This issue has now been passed on to the court.